colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 ## <div align="center"><ins>Step wise project execution plan</ins></div>

-*Goal of this project is to achieve an accuracy of more than 8 players prediction in Fanstasy team for IPL 2021 batches.*
+*Goal of this project is to achieve an accuracy of more than 8 players prediction in Fanstasy team for IPL 2021 matches.*

 <U> How to achieve higher prediction accuracy? : </U>